zmwangx/storyboard/README.rst

 Make sure you satisfy the FFmpeg dependency and external library dependencies of Pillow, e.g., ``libjpeg`` and ``libfreetype``.

+Note that prereleases need to be installed with the ``--pre`` option, so be sure to try ``pip install --pre storyboard`` if the above fails.

 Command-line usage
 ------------------